sap-tutorials/Tutorials/tutorials/cos-custom-rules/cos-custom-rules.md

 ---
 title: Create a Custom Rule with SAP Customer Order Sourcing
-description: Learn how to create a custom rule from start to finish with SAP Customer Order Sourcing
+description: Learn how to create a custom rule from start to finish with SAP Customer Order Sourcing.
 auto_validation: true
 time: 5
 tags: [ tutorial>beginner, topic>sap-api-business-hub]